freddiehaddad/oxidized/design/phase-3.md

 - Risk Mitigation: By inserting writer before enabling partial output, any escape sequencing or buffering bugs surface while still using the simpler full repaint comparison baseline; simplifies debugging.
 - Next Steps Dependency: Steps 7–8 will reuse writer to emit only changed lines (adding `ClearLine` usage and selective `MoveTo` calls) while preserving existing frame-building code for status line composition until a dedicated partial line composer is carved out.

+### Step 6.1 Hotfix Details – Writer Row Alignment / Wrap Leak

+- Problem: Long content lines that exactly fill the terminal width (or include wide emoji clusters at the boundary) caused the terminal to perform an implicit wrap.
+Our writer logic assumed cursor position continuity and did not reassert the start-of-line position for the next logical row.
+Consequences:
+  - First visible line sometimes appeared "missing" (actually rendered but vertically shifted by a preceding wrap side-effect).
+  - Bullet list indentation could appear incorrect (lost leading spaces due to misaligned cursor start).
+  - A spill of the first character of the next logical line (or a content character) into the status line's first cell when the final text row wrapped into the reserved status row.
+- Root Cause: Sequential flat iteration over `frame.cells` avoided redundant `MoveTo` commands relying on our internal `(current_x,current_y)` tracking.
+Terminal implicit wrap changed the actual cursor while our logical tracker remained optimistic.
+- Fix: Emit an explicit `MoveTo(0, y)` at the start of every row (row‑major iteration) and abandon the implicit continuity optimization (micro cost << correctness gain).
+This guarantees re-synchronization each row and prevents wrap leakage into subsequent rows or status line.
+- Implementation Adjustments:
+  - Rewrote `render_via_writer` to iterate row-by-row (`for y in 0..frame.height`), issuing a leading `MoveTo(0,y)` and then printing each cell in that row sequentially with no reliance on inferred cursor state.
+  - Retained reverse video styling behavior unchanged.
+  - Added inline comment referencing Phase 3 / Step 6.1 for future audit.
+- Performance Consideration: Adds `height` additional `MoveTo` commands per full frame.
+For typical terminal heights (< 100), negligible versus per-cell Print overhead.
+Future partial path will drastically reduce number of printed cells making this overhead even more trivial.
+- Future Optimization (Deferred): Batch contiguous non-styled single-width glyph runs into one `Print` string to reduce queue calls.
+Not required for correctness; postpone until after partial rendering stabilization.
+- Testing Gap Noted: Current tests do not simulate terminal wrap mechanics.
+Follow-up (later Step 13 parity tests) should include constructing frames with exact-width lines to assert no status line contamination in command emission transcript.

 ## 16. Progress Log

 (Will be updated as steps complete.)